cibere/flogin/docs/log-override-files.rst

 Log Override Files
 ==================
 Flogin provides the ability to forcibly disable/enable logs for your plugin based on if certain files are present in the plugin's directory.
-This check is done during the :ref:`initialization event <on_initialization>`.
+This check is done in your :class:`~flogin.plugin.Plugin` constructor and in its :meth:`~flogin.plugin.Plugin.run` method.

 ..
 NOTE::
     The ``disable_log_override_files`` option can be passed to :class:`~flogin.plugin.Plugin` to disable this behavior.